E04

 Safety first: Disconnect power and water.
 Be prepared for water spillage if the machine is overfilled.

-• Manually drain excess water: Remove the lower basket and use a container or sponge to bail out water from the sump until below the filter level.
+• Manually drain excess water: Remove the lower basket and use a container or sponge to bail out water from the sump until it is below the filter level.

-• Clean pressure chamber and hose: Access the left or right side panel (depending on model).
-Locate the small plastic pressure chamber and thin rubber hose leading to the pressure switch.
+• Clean pressure chamber and hose: Access the left or right side panel (depending on the model).
+Locate the small plastic pressure chamber and the thin rubber hose leading to the pressure switch.
 Remove the hose and blow through it to clear blockages.
 Rinse the chamber with hot water to remove grease and detergent residue.

 • Inspect pressure switch: The pressure switch is a round device with electrical connectors.
 Check for corrosion or water ingress.
 If you gently blow into the hose port, you should hear clicks; if not, it may be faulty.